Kali: Dakshinakali

-There are many different interpretations of the pose held by Dakshinakali, including those of the 18th and 19th-century bhakti poet-devotees such as Ramprasad Sen. Some have to do with battle imagery and tantric metaphysics.
-The most popular is a devotional view.

-According to Rachel Fell McDermott, the poets portrayed Shiva as "the devotee who falls at [Kali's] feet in devotion, in the surrender of his ego, or in hopes of gaining moksha by her touch."
+Rachel Fell McDermott finds that in the Mahabhagavata Purana, Shiva is portrayed as "the devotee who falls at [Kali's] feet in devotion, in the surrender of his ego, or in hopes of gaining moksha by her touch."
 In fact, Shiva is said to have become so enchanted by Kali that he performed austerities to win her, and having received the treasure of her feet, held them against his heart in reverence.

-The growing popularity of worship of a more benign form of Kali, Dakshinakali, is often attributed to Krishnananda Agamavagisha.
-He was a noted Bengali leader of the 17th century and author of a Tantra encyclopedia called Tantrasara.
-Kali reportedly appeared to him in a dream and told him to popularize her in a particular form that would appear to him the following day.
+The popularity of the worship of the Dakshinakali form of Goddess Kali is often attributed to Krishnananda Agamavagisha.
+He was a noted 17th-century Bengali Tantra thinker and author of Tantrasara.
+Devi Kali reportedly appeared to him in a dream and told him to popularize her in a particular form that would appear to him the following day.
 The next morning he observed a young woman making cow dung patties.
 While placing a patty on a wall, she stood in the alidha pose, with her right foot forward.
-When she saw Krishnananda watching her, she was embarrassed and put her tongue between her teeth.
-Krishnananda took his previous worship of Kali out of the cremation grounds and into a more domestic setting.
+When she saw Krishnananda watching her, she was embarrassed and put her tongue between her teeth, Agamavagisha realized that this was the divine form of maa kali he was looking for.
 Krishnananda Agamavagisha was also the guru of the Kali devotee and poet Ramprasad Sen.

 Samhara Kali

 Samhara Kali, also called Vama Kali, is the embodiment of the power of destruction.
 The chief goddess of Tantric texts, Samhara Kali is the most dangerous and powerful form of Kali.
 Samhara Kali takes form when Kali steps out with her left foot holding her sword in her right hand.
-She is the Kali of death, destruction and is worshiped by tantrics.
+She is the Kali of death, destruction and is worshipped by tantrics.
 As Samhara Kali she gives death and liberation.
 According to the Mahakala Samhita, Samhara Kali is two armed and black in complexion.
 She stands on a corpse and holds a freshly cut head and a plate to collect the dripping blood.
-She is worshiped by warriors, tantrics – the followers of Tantra.
+She is worshipped by warriors, tantrics – the followers of Tantra.

 Other forms

 Other forms of Kali popularly worshipped in Bengal include Raksha Kali (form of Kali worshipped for protection against epidemics and drought), Bhadra Kali and Guhya Kali.
 Kali is said to have 8, 12, or 21 different forms according to different traditions.
-The popular forms are Adya kali, Chintamani Kali, Sparshamani Kali, Santati Kali, Siddhi Kali, Dakshina Kali, Bhadra Kali, Smashana Kali, Adharvana Bhadra Kali, Kamakala Kali, Guhya Kali, Hamsa Kali,Shyama Kali, and Kalasankarshini Kali.
+The popular forms are Adya Kali, Chintamani Kali, Sparshamani Kali, Santati Kali, Siddhi Kali, Dakshina Kali, Bhadra Kali, Adharvana Bhadra Kali, Smashana Kali, Rakta Kali, Kamakala Kali, Guhya Kali, Hamsa Kali, Shyama Kali, and Kalasankarshini Kali.
+In Gujarat, Khodiyar is a regional form of Mahakali.

 Symbolism

-Interpretations of the symbolic meanings of Kali's appearance vary depending on Tantric or devotional approach, and on whether one views her image in a symbolic, allegorical or mystical fashion.